raseel-internal/ckanext-raseel-theme2/README.rst

 To run the tests and produce a coverage report, first make sure you have ``pytest-cov`` installed in your virtualenv (``pip install pytest-cov``) then run::

-    pytest --ckan-ini=test.ini  --cov=ckanext.stanti_theme
+    pytest --ckan-ini=test.ini  --cov=ckanext.raseel_theme

 ----------------------------------------
-Releasing a new version of ckanext-stanti_theme
+Releasing a new version of ckanext-raseel_theme
 ----------------------------------------

-ckanext-stanti_theme should be available on PyPI as https://pypi.org/project/ckanext-stanti_theme.
+ckanext-raseel_theme should be available on PyPI as https://pypi.org/project/ckanext-raseel_theme.
 To publish a new version to PyPI follow these steps:

 1. Update the version number in the ``setup.py`` file.